 I am often asked how I choose my holiday destinations.
 More often than not they are well known places that I have read about or places friends have already visited.
 But recently, a new trend seems to have formed thanks to the power of social media (Instagram in particular, although the Earth Pics twitter account also has a lot to answer for).
 This trend involves me simply seeing an amazing photo of an amazing place and thinking ‘Where IS that?’ and ‘Can I feasibly go there?’.
 I have form with this, see here.
-For this reason alone, a trip to the village of Hallstatt – a UNESCO World Heritage site was organised.
+For this reason alone, a trip to Lake Gosau and the village of Hallstatt – a UNESCO World Heritage site was planned.

-Hallstatt is located in the Salzkammergut region of Austria, about an hour’s drive south east of Salzburg, which is the airport that we flew into.
+Lake Hallstatt and Lake Gosau are located in the Salzkammergut region of Austria.
+The area is about an hour’s drive south east of Salzburg, which is the airport that we flew into.

 Hallstatt seemed like a destination which was good for a couple of days, so I needed to extend the trip by looking for a nearby place that we could stay and explore beforehand.
 After a lot of researching, I stumbled across a lovely looking little guesthouse on the shores of Lake Gosau.

 We stayed here for two nights – the first night we were the only guests staying at the hotel.
-So peaceful and serene, apart from the relaxing sounds of cowbells from the nearby meadows.
+It was so peaceful and serene, apart from the relaxing sounds of cowbells from the nearby meadows.

 It is fair to say that the main selling point for the hotel is the view of Lake Gosau.
 That spectacular view.
 Make sure you book a lake view room, as you will certainly not be disappointed.
 Looking out onto the crystal clear, calm water giving a mirrored view of the mountains and glacier is a beautiful thing.
 If you want to check out some reviews for the hotel, click here.

-Predominantly a skiing destination in the winter, and a hiking destination in the summer there is the conveniently located Gosaukammbahn cable car just behind the hotel, which will transport you up to the alpine meadows of the Zweiselalm, offering miles of hiking trails, 360 degree views and plenty of alpine huts for your rest stops.
+Predominantly a skiing destination in the winter, and a hiking destination in the summer the conveniently located Gosaukammbahn cable car is right behind the hotel.
+This will transport you up to the alpine meadows of the Zweiselalm, offering miles of hiking trails, 360 degree views and plenty of alpine huts for your rest stops.
 We spent a few hours up here wandering the trails, and stopping off every now and again for a break at a mountain hut.
 The nearest hut to the mountain cable car station is the Gablonzer Hutte offering great food, accommodation and most importantly, refreshing continental beers!
 Be sure to stop off before heading back down to the lake.
 By the way, you don’t have to take the cable car – you can hike down if you have a couple of hours to spare.

 Before I go any further, let me tell you that I am not a true hiker.
 I don’t like to be out for hours on end away from my creature comforts, and I am also not a fan of any particularly risky hiking activities or locations.
-Walking on safe trails, offering great views for a couple of hours (give or take) is good for me.
+Walking on safe trails with great views for a couple of hours is ideal for me.

 Another great hike and suitable for the likes of me, is a hike around the lake.
 This takes approximately an hour, is relatively flat and again offers fabulous views from pretty much any point along the trail.
 The reflections on the lake are something else.

-The walk back, with a few welcome downhill sections, and a return around the opposite side of Lake Gosau to do a full loop, which offered more amazing views and we arrived back to the hotel just before a thunderstorm hit, which was spectacular to watch from the safety and shelter of the hotel.
+The hike back had few welcome downhill sections.
+We returned around the opposite side of Lake Gosau to do a full loop, which offered more amazing scenery.
+We arrived back to the hotel just before a thunderstorm hit, which was spectacular to watch from the safety and shelter of the hotel.

-After a couple of days at Gosausee, it was time to move on to Hallstatt – the main reason why we had travelled to Austria.
+After a couple of days at Lake Gosau, it was time to move on to Hallstatt – the main reason why we had travelled to Austria.